bison--/achievementTranslatorForSteam/README.md

 ## How-To

 * Create achievements in the Steam backend.
-* Go to: Stats & Achievements -> Achievement Localization
+* Go to: Stats & Achievements -> Achievement Localization (Steam backend)
-* Select additional languages and "SAVE"
+* Select additional languages and "SAVE" (Steam backend)
-* Select "All languages" and "Download Localisation Data"
+* Select "All languages" and "Download Localisation Data" (Steam backend)
-* Select the file in the UI
+* Select the file in the achievementTranslatorForSteam UI
 * Make your changes
 * Export the file
-* Upload it in the Steam backend
+* Upload it in the Steam backend (Steam backend)
 * ...
-* Profit
+* Profit (Steam)

+## Addition

+Thanks to [@plantprogrammer](https://twitter.com/PlantProgrammer) for the support <3